Dodo-alone/Infinite-tic-tac-toe/README.md

 ##  Getting Started

+No binaries are included in this repo

 To run the game:

 1. Clone or download this repository.
+2. Run dotnet build against the solution file `Infinite-tic-tac-toe.sln`
-2. Navigate to the following folder:
+3. Navigate to the following folder:
-Infinite-tic-tac-toe\Infinite-tic-tac-toe\bin\Release\net8.0-windows
+Infinite-tic-tac-toe\bin\Release\net8.0-windows
-3. Run the executable:
+4. Run the executable:
 Infinite-tic-tac-toe.exe

->  Requires [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed on your machine.
+>  Requires [.NET 8.0 Runtime and SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed on your machine.

 ---